consumer-reports-innovation-lab/data-rights-protocol/data-rights-protocol.md

 ## Specification Change Log

-In general, please put major change log items at the top of the file.
-When a new protocol version is "cut", move the previous versions' change log down here.
+In general, major change log items go at the top of the file.
+When a new protocol version is released, the previous versions' change log move down here.

+Protocol Changes from 0.9.1 to 0.9.2:

+- Introduce field "supported_verifications" in Business Discovery Document Schema

+Protocol Changes from 0.9 to 0.9.1:

+- Change verify key encoding from Hex to Base64

+Protocol Changes from 0.8 to 0.9:

+- Remove obsolete references to JWT/IANA specification for identity attributes in favor of schema.org
+- Specify the shape of Business and Authorized Agent entities in the DRP Service Directory
+- Remove obsolete Data Rights Discovery endpoint (`/.well-known/data-rights.json`)

 Protocol Changes from 0.7.1 to 0.8: